JagandeepBrar/lunasea/docs/modules/sonarr.md

 ### API Key

-The API key is copied from Sonarr's web GUI, by going to Settings -&gt; General and finding the API key value.
+The API key is copied from Sonarr's web GUI, by going to Settings -> General and finding the API key value.

 ### Custom Headers

 Custom headers allows users to attach custom request headers to each API call that is made.
 This is typically an advanced feature, and is not necessary in most network configurations.